onzfonz/comp227/src/content/8/en/part8d.md

 The chapter about [useState](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks#usestate) hook instructs to use a **type parameter** in situations where the compiler can not infer the type.

-Let us now define a type for tasks:
+Let us now define a type for `tasks`:

 ```js
 interface Task {